tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Jul 28 2007

-Nolan DuBuque (a 39-year-old White poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Nolan DuBuque (a 39-year-old white poor high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Nolan DuBuque sometimes preached his views to theists, but still felt afraid.
 Nolan DuBuque uttered a quick prayer to the Collective Consciousness to calm his nerves.
 As Nolan DuBuque entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Nolan DuBuque used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.
 Nolan DuBuque argued that the Collective Consciousness was an impersonal force that can only be understood as a part of nature, similar to that of gravity.